Updated: Oct 11

 While we definitely have pine trees in abundance here in Rim Country, we also have a number of deciduous trees with leaves that change into bright hues of red, yellow, and orange each fall.
-The colors are peaking right now!
+The colors peak in mid-late October.
 It’s hard to put into words just how beautiful it is – it’s definitely something you need to come see in person.
-We have plenty of mid-week availability, too!

 If you’re wanting to get up close with the beautiful fall colors, here are a handful of suggestions for where to go!